na-na-hi/renget/archive/MixtralForRetards.md

 **Mixtral common pratfalls:**
 Using 2bit (at least atm, maybe that will eventually change.)

-Using mirostat, seen at least 3 times that it causes it to repeat / makes mixtral retarded.
+Using mirostat, seen at least 3 times that it causes it to repeat / makes mixtral dumb.

 Using rep penalty / frequency penalty, same as above.
 NOTE: Apparently Mixtral is just extremely sensitive to rep pen compared to other models.
 You can use them but at very small values otherwise things go haywire and have the opposite effect.